0xProject/OpenZKP/Readme.md

 **Webassembly support.** The verifier can be used in a WebAssembly environment without the Rust `std` lib.
 The prover will work too, but has not been a priority.

+### Limitations

 **No high-level language.** Constraints are specified using their algebraic expressions.
 This requires complicated and careful design from the library user and is easy to do wrong, leading to insecure systems.
 A high level language would help make development simpler and safer and facilitate re-use of components.

 **No comprehensive security audit.** While development is done with the best security practices in mind, it is still very early stage and has not had the amount of expert peer review required for a production grade system.

 **No perfect zero-knowledge.** The current implementation provides succinct proofs but not perfect zero knowledge.
 While non-trivial, it is theoretically possible to learn something about the secret.
-We expect to add perfect zero-knowledge soon.
+Achieving perfect zero-knowledge is possible and can be implemented.

 **No side-channel resistance.** The implementation favours performance over side-channel resistance.
-While this is common in zero-knowledge proof system, you should be aware .
+While this is common in zero-knowledge proof system, you should be aware that his might leak intermediate computations.
+Side-channel resistance can be implemented.

 **Hard-coded field and hash.** The current implementation uses a particular [prime field](/algebra/primefield) and a particular [hash function](/crypto/hash).
-These are inherited from Starkdex and are optimized for verification in the Ethereum Virtual Machine.
-In the future we may generalize this to support other use cases.
+These are optimized for verification in the Ethereum Virtual Machine.
+This can be generalized to other primitives optimized for other use cases.

 ## Contributing